 It could be that their payment information isn’t saved on the device, or that people don’t want to pull out their credit cards and make purchases in the middle of a waiting room or supermarket, wherever they might be.
 It could also be that they need to refer to their personal budgets before committing to a purchase.
 Or, the checkout button isn’t displaying correctly, or at all, when they reach the cart page.
 You never know until you test!

-How UserTesting can help you get started with omni-channel and multi-channel testing
+How UserTesting can help with omnichannel and multichannel testing

-If a multi-channel study makes more sense for your needs, consider two options.
-You can either assign multiple groups of contributors one channel (device) to test, whether one tests mobile phones and the other does tablets.
+If a multichannel study makes more sense for your needs, consider two options.
+You can either assign multiple groups of contributors to one channel (device) to test, in which one tests using mobile devices and the other uses a desktop computer.
 Or, write a singular plan and have contributors complete the same tasks, but on various devices.
-This might be the most time-consuming option but also rewarding for deciphering conversion trends.
+This might be the most time-consuming option, but it can be rewarding for deciphering conversion trends.
 As a plus, you can even save your favorite contributors on the UserTesting platform if you’re interested in enlisting them in the future.

-Having both of these buzzworthy methodologies in your back pocket is just another way to take your UX research—and ideally , your product—to the next level.
+Having both of these buzzworthy methodologies in your back pocket is just another way to take your human insight practice—and your product experiences—to the next level.